You may wish to see page one first.

 (left) Byzantine church nested in the walls; (right) Suleymaniye Camii

 There were the remains of some old Christian churches that have been long since converted into Moskes.
 Beaufort

 Today the first impression one has after having entered the walls of the Upper Town is to be in the countryside.
 There is just a handful of houses around what was the main mosque of the town.
 It was redesigned by the Ottomans in the XVIth century, but its small size indicates that Alanya was no longer a large and wealthy town.

 (left) Ruins of a bedesten (covered market); (right) abandoned mosque

-In summer many coaches bring visitors from the beach resorts to the Upper Town where they find temporary stalls selling souvenirs and drinks, but in January 2015, when I took the photos which illustrate this page, I did feel I was in a ghost town.
+In summer many coaches bring visitors from the beach resorts to the Upper Town where they find temporary stalls selling souvenirs and drinks, but in winter the site looks like a ghost town.

 Ic Kale (Inner Castle): (left) former church/mosque inside the castle; (right) view towards the coast west of Alanya

 The Seljuks built a small palace, a hammam and many cisterns inside a castle placed at the western and highest end of the headland.
 The castle existed prior to the Seljuk conquest and it housed a church which was turned into a mosque.
 Similar to the other fortifications of Alanya it was not upgraded to the requirements of cannon warfare.

 View of the Upper Town with Ehmedek Kale at its end from Ic Kale